cBioPortal/datahub-study-curation-tools/gene-table-update/build-input-for-importer/Readme.md

                         (Optional)Name of the output file
 ```

-#### Step 3 - compare current gene table with latest HGNC download
-Run the `diff` script [here](https://github.com/cBioPortal/datahub-study-curation-tools/tree/master/gene-table-update/hgnc-diff).
--- for existing genes removed with update, manual curation is needed to decide if this gene should be include in the supplemental lists, or if the entrez ID get updated
--- for exisitng genes updated, add the updates to the input list for the data-file-migration script [here](https://github.com/cBioPortal/datahub-study-curation-tools/blob/master/gene-table-update/data-file-migration/outdated_hugo_symbols.txt)

 ## Output
 - Gene data file: the output file would be deposited under the same directory and named as `gene-import-input-_date_.txt` if not specified otherwise